 Configuring a Database Availability Group with Exchange Admin Center

 Let’s now get down to actually creating a Exchange database availability groups!

 - Open up The Exchange Admin Center on EX01 by going to https:///EX01/ecp.
 EX01 is one of the mailbox server’s that the tutorial is using.

 2. Once in the Exchange Admin Center, click on servers —> database availability groups as shown below.

 3. Click on the + sign and you will see the following dialog.
 Ensure you fill in each of the below required fields.

-- Database availability group name – This is the name for the group.
+- Exchange Database Availability Groups name – This is the name for the group.
 It will be the name used to manage and communicate with the DAG.

 The group name cannot exceed 15 characters.

 - Witness server – The name of the server hosting the witness folder.
 In this tutorial’s case, the server is FS01.

 - Witness directory – The path literal path to for the directory created.